 JWST data is assembled into FITS files.
 Several software packages are available to manipulate and visualize JWST Data

-The DMS pipeline automatically will processes and calibrates all the data received from JWST and assembles them into a form suitable for most scientific analyses.
-JWST will be maid available to observers as files in Multi-Extension FITS format.
+The DMS pipeline automatically will process and calibrate all the data received from JWST and assembles them into a form suitable for most scientific analyses.
+JWST data will be made available to observers as files in multi-extension FITS format.
 JWST data can be manipulated with several different software packages.
-In this section we introduce a few of the software language options.
+In this section, we introduce a few of the software options.

-Flexible Image Transport System (FITS)1 is a standard format for exchanging astronomical data, independent of the hardware platform and software environment.
+Flexible Image Transport System (FITS) is a standard format for exchanging astronomical data, independent of the hardware platform and software environment.

-FITS format files consist of a series of Header Data Units (HDUs), each containing two components: an ASCII text header and the binary data.
-The header contains a series of keywords that describe the data in a particular HDU and the data component may immediately follow the header.
+FITS format files consist of a series of Header Data Units (HDUs), each containing two components: an ASCII text header and binary data.
+The header contains a series of keywords that describe the data in a particular HDU; the data component may immediately follow the header.